cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 def random_page(language: str = "en"):
 ```

-The function returns the JSON object received from the Wikipedia API.
-JSON
+The `wikipedia.random_page` function returns the JSON object received from the
-objects are represented in Python using built-in types such as `dict`, `list`,
+Wikipedia API.
+JSON objects are represented in Python using built-in types such
-`str`, and `int`, and can be arbitrarily nested.
-Due to the recursive nature of
+as `dict`, `list`, `str`, and `int`.
+Due to the recursive nature of JSON
-JSON objects, their type is still [hard to
+objects, their type is still [hard to
 express](https://github.com/python/typing/issues/182) in Python, and is usually
 given as [Any](https://docs.python.org/3/library/typing.html#the-any-type):